gilmoreorless/bluth/README.md

 # Bluth.js

-Give your JS *a RESTed development*
+Give your JS *a RESTed development* ([huh?](http://en.wikipedia.org/wiki/Arrested_Development_%28TV_series%29))

+Bluth is a lightweight REST client that maps server-side REST resources to simple JavaScript objects.

-This is still a work in progress, more functionality and flexibility will be added soon.
+Bluth is currently very basic and is still a work in progress.
+More functionality and flexibility will be added soon.

 ## Create a new REST client